Newsletter -December 2015

 Smoked Trout Cream Cheese Spread

-As you may know, Green Valley Organics Lactose-Free dairy products are made by our parent company, Redwood Hill Farm & Creamery in Sonoma County, CA. Redwood Hill's Founder, Jennifer Bice, agreed last week to sell Redwood Hill to Emmi, a dairy maker in Switzerland that is, to this day, majority-owned by a cooperative of small-scale dairy farmers.
+As you may know, Green Valley Creamery Lactose-Free dairy products are made by our parent company, Redwood Hill Farm & Creamery in Sonoma County, CA. Redwood Hill's Founder, Jennifer Bice, agreed last week to sell Redwood Hill to Emmi, a dairy maker in Switzerland that is, to this day, majority-owned by a cooperative of small-scale dairy farmers.
 Jennifer will continue to be the head of the company for several years and all of our employees will stay on at our creamery in Sebastopol, CA. Read about Jennifer's journey toward her decision in this personal letter to you: